Physiology of Cough

-Diagnosis of pertussis can be difficult because the bacteria do not easily grow in culture.
-In the early phases of the disease, a PCR of a swab culture from the pharynx is favored and in later stages, when patients are most likely to present in the clinic, diagnosis can be established with serology for the pertussis toxin.
+The diagnosis of pertussis can be difficult because the bacteria do not easily grow in culture.
+In the early phases of the disease, a PCR of a swab culture from the pharynx is favored and, in later stages, when patients are most likely to present in the clinic, diagnosis can be established with serology for the pertussis toxin.

-The fundamental principle of treatment for pertussis is prophylaxis of close contacts to avoid the spread of the disease.
+The fundamental principle of treatment for pertussis is the prophylaxis of close contacts to avoid the spread of the disease.
 Macrolide antibiotics or, in case of allergy, trimethoprim-sulfamethoxazole are best suited for prophylactic treatment.
-Nonetheless, antibiotics are not effective for the disease after the development of the distinctive cough.
+Nonetheless, antibiotics are not effective for the disease after the development of a distinctive cough.

 Symptoms are usually limited to shortness of breath, and a dry, non-productive cough.
 The cough begins gradually and worsens with time.
 Chronic interstitial lung disease that has been present for a significant period of time is accompanied by clubbing of the digits and heart failure.

 Non-specific symptoms can also be present such as fever, weight loss, and fatigue.
 Diagnosis is established most commonly with pulmonary function tests, which usually show a restrictive pattern and biopsy is sometimes needed for a definitive diagnosis.

 Treatment involves avoidance behaviors, immunosuppressive agents such as corticosteroids and, in some cases, no treatment can be available.

 Psychogenic cough is a diagnosis of exclusion and manifests mostly in children and adolescents.
 It is only diagnosed after the most common diagnoses are excluded and the necessary laboratory tests are done.